Purplecannon/footnote/doc/WeeklyProgress.md

 - Worked on learning typescript and shifted existing code to typescript (vite React)
 - Split signin/login into two components in order to keep track of data more efficiently.
 - Made interfaces to keep track of username, password, and confirm password for Sign in page and Login page.
+- Worked on the documentation for Frontend components and their functionality
+- Updated my personal schedule and wrote a risk assessment for the doc

 #### Mia Huynh